 Collection, Memory and Other Quilts

-Although I specialize in bereavement quilts and increasingly find myself making both t-shirt quilts and tie quilts, I love to make quilts of any kind.
+Although I specialize in bereavement quilts and also make many t-shirt quilts and tie quilts, I love to make quilts of any kind.
 Below are some examples of other quilts I have made such as collection or memory quilts.
 For your convenience, I have organized them into:

 - Collection or Memory quilts